-This school year the college’s Pathways to Nursing Success Program recruited 25 eligible nursing students to enroll.
-Pathways is a new grant funded program through HRSA.
-It’s aim is to provide wrap around supports to underrepresented minority nursing students here at Trocaire; in an effort to not only recruit and enroll them, but to also retain them through their Associated Degree in Nursing and the Bachelor of Science with a major in Nursing Degrees.
-Overall the implicated impact of the program’s success will not only produce quality and compassionate nursing professionals, but also assist with diversifying the professional field of nursing.
-This program will work with 25 Trocaire nursing students between 2017-2021.
-Check back to this page for program updates or contact Shawnte Wilson at firstname.lastname@example.org.
+In July 2017, Trocaire College was awarded the Nursing Workforce Diversity grant sponsored through HRSA (Health Resources Service Administration).
+With this grant the College established the Pathways to Nursing Success Program.
+The grant project runs from 2017-2021.
+During this project period the Pathways program will recruit 25 eligible nursing students.
+The program’s aim is to provide wrap around supports and services to eligible underrepresented minority nursing students here at Trocaire; in an effort to not only recruit and enroll them, but to also retain them through their Associated Degree in Nursing and the Bachelor of Science with a major in Nursing Degrees.
+Overall the implications of this program’s success is that Trocaire will not only produce quality and compassionate nursing professionals, but also assist with diversifying the professional field of nursing.

 - Invitations to nursing immersion events to help prepare participants for the RN field and the school/work/life balance needed to get through the program